 People with progressive Huntington’s disease (HD) require help from a care partner, usually a spouse or other family member.1 One of the roles of a care partner is advocating for the person with HD.
-Here are some tips to help care partners navigate that role.register for hd
+Here are some tips to help care partners navigate that role.Hear from real

 - Keep important medical documents and information ready for doctor conversations, insurance questions, or to share the responsibilities of caregiving.
 Compile a folder with pertinent information and keep it handy.

 - Stay up to date on first aid and CPR certifications.
 It’s always a good

 idea for Huntington’s disease care partners to be trained in the Heimlich maneuver due to the swallowing issues many people with HD face.

 - Create a plan together so you both have an understanding of future goals and expectations as symptoms evolve.

 Talk about HD

 Explaining HD to friends and relatives will give them a better perspective on what your boundaries might be.
 Things like turning down invitations or requesting that gatherings be small and uncomplicated are less likely to be met with resistance if others understand why.
 This communication can also help you build a network of support and raise awareness of Huntington’s disease.